-Make It Happen produces research and toolkits, and presents lessons learned through the program at conferences in order to share knowledge and transform the field of victim services.
+Make It Happen produces research and toolkits, and presents lessons learned through the program to other service providers in order to share knowledge and transform the field of victim services.

 Paving the Way Conference

-Once a year, Make It Happen convenes victims service providers, a myriad of stakeholders, and community members to collectively dialogue on the topics of trauma and healing for young men of color with the Annual “Paving The Way to Healing and Recovery” Conference in Brooklyn, NY.
+Once a year, Make It Happen convenes community members, victims service providers, and other stakeholders to talk about trauma and healing for young men of color at the Annual “Paving The Way to Healing and Recovery” Conference in Brooklyn, NY.